hannesgnann-hub/easyalias/linux_src/docs/ARCHITECTURE.md

 Safety boundaries specific to automations:

-- Automation commands run only when the user explicitly clicks Run, execute in the automation's own shell session, and are rejected outright in browser preview mode (no `start_automation_session`/`run_session_command` backend to call).
+- Automation commands run only when the user explicitly clicks Run or a schedule/shortcut fires, execute in the automation's own shell session, and are rejected outright in browser preview mode (no `start_automation_session`/`run_session_command` backend to call).
 - Portable automation backup files are parsed as data and never executed.
 - Automation Trash provides the same 30-day recovery window as alias Trash.
+- Timed automations run the app binary headlessly through systemd; the CLI entry points touch no GUI.
+- A global shortcut is registered with the OS before it is written to `automations.json`, so a rejected combo never leaves a stored-but-inactive binding.
+- Global shortcuts only work while the app process is alive; closing the window keeps it in the tray, `Quit` fully unregisters them.

 ## Browser Preview